kc3-lang/kc3/README.md

 modules, closures, pattern matching, a graph database and metaprogramming into C99 with an extremely small set of dependencies.

-Supported operating systems (additionnal dependencies) :
+Supported operating systems (additional dependencies) :
  - BSD
  - Linux (libbsd, libmd)
  - MacOS X (libmd)